ivanst101/to-do/README.md

 # Simple to-do app created using HTML, CSS, and JavaScript

-This is a small exercise project mostly for learning JavaScript and practicing DOM manipulation and Event delegation in the JavaScript programming language.
+This project is designed as a hands-on exercise to learn and practice JavaScript, focusing on DOM manipulation and event delegation.
+It provides a practical way to enhance your JavaScript skills through real-world application.

 ## Features